Funding Your Overseas Education – Tips for Expats Who Need Funding for Higher Education Abroad

 Specific scholarships may be awarded to students who are financially disadvantaged.
 Others are specific requirements.
 It makes sense to do as much research as possible as many scholarships are not applied for or receive few applications.

-The local governments in countries like Belgium, France, and the United States offer special scholarships to students belonging to certain nations.
+The local governments in countries like Belgium, France, and the United States offer special scholarships to expatriates belonging to certain nations.
 For instance, African students can get special scholarships in Belgium.
 Notably, there are many organizations that offer scholarships to those with learning and physical disabilities.

 4. Need-Based Scholarships (Grants)